Spring Garden Revival

 Invasive Species Management & Specialized Disposal Requirements Under Massachusetts Regulations

 Natick faces significant pressure from invasive species such as common buckthorn (Rhamnus cathartica), glossy buckthorn (Frangula alnus), bush honeysuckles (Lonicera spp.), Japanese knotweed (Fallopia japonica), multiflora rose (Rosa multiflora), autumn olive (Elaeagnus umbellata), and oriental bittersweet (Celastrus orbiculatus).
-Removal protocols, as outlined by the MA Dept Agricultural Resources, emphasize timing before seed dispersal (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
-Equipment must be sanitized between sites using 70% isopropyl alcohol or 10% bleach solution.
-Invasive plant debris must be bagged in 6 mil plastic and landfilled—composting or chipping is strictly prohibited.
-Ongoing monitoring at 6-month and annual intervals is essential, with documentation and rapid response for new infestations.
-For more information, consult MIPAG.
+Removal protocols, per MA Dept Agricultural Resources, emphasize timing before fruit set (June-Sept), mechanical methods (cut-stump, root extraction), and selective herbicide use by licensed applicators.
+All invasive debris must be bagged in 6 mil plastic and landfilled—never composted or chipped.
+Equipment must be sanitized between sites with 70% isopropyl alcohol or 10% bleach solution.
+Ongoing monitoring at 6-month and annual intervals is essential, with documentation and coordination with MIPAG.

 Professional Certification, Safety Standards & Hazardous Plant Protocols